maarten-pennings/Lego-Mindstorms/ms4/faq.md

 Block 3 and 4 split this start-wait-stop; they are needed when the target is not know when starting the motor.
 There is no amount, just direction (also here the speed comes from the set-speed block).
-Block 3 start-motor starts a motor, and then the block finishes and the next block is executed - but the motor keeps on rotating.
+Block 3 start-motor starts a motor, there is no wait the next block is executed immediately - but the motor keeps on rotating.
 At some moment - e.g. a sensor sees that the robot gets close to a wall - block 4 stop-motor is executed.
 By the way, note the subtle spacing in the figure above: block 3 and 4 belong together, the spacing is narrow.

 Block 5 sets the default speed as discussed above.

 Block 6 and 7 have a different shape.
-The first 5 are known as _Stack Blocks_ in [scratch](https://en.scratch-wiki.info/wiki/Blocks), I would call them _statements_.
+The first 5 blocks are known as _Stack Blocks_ in [scratch](https://en.scratch-wiki.info/wiki/Blocks), I would call them _statements_.
 Block 6 and 7 are known as _Reporter Blocks_, I would call them (integer or string) _expressions_.
 In this case they are special form of an expression: they are a function call to a sensor.
 The _position_ gives the (absolute) position of the motor (0..359), and _speed_ the actual speed.
 Note that speed is _not_ the speed set with the set-speed block, but the actual speed of the (running) motor.

 There are more blue block: there is an extension with the obvious name More Motors.
-Roughly they add a speed parameter.
+Roughly they add a speed parameter to the stack blocks.

 ![More Motors](images/motors2.png)